 This post may contain affiliate links.
 Please read our disclosure policy.

-Hi everyone – it’s Jack.
-Chicken Supreme is a classic French chicken recipe that somehow, over the years, mistakenly became synonymous with some sort of baked chicken, topped with canned cream of chicken or cream of mushroom soup as the sauce.
-But that is NOT.
-AT.
-ALL. what Chicken Supreme should be.
-So today we’re sharing the recipe for Chicken Supreme – the way it should be.
+Chicken Supreme is a classic French chicken recipe that somehow – mistakenly – became known as baked chicken that is topped with canned cream of chicken or cream of mushroom soup as the sauce.

 What is Chicken Supreme?